 2 slices smoked salmon, cut into slivers

-Poached or Scrambled Eggs, according to your favorite recipe (eggs can be prepared while potatoes are in their last stage of cooking, after adding the seasonings and cream)
+Poached or Scrambled Eggs, according to your favorite recipe (eggs can be prepared while potatoes are in their last stage of cooking, after adding the seasonings and cream).

-Add potatoes and cook for 10 minutes, stirring to keep potatoes from sticking to the bottom of the pan and to mix them together with the onions.
+Add potatoes and cook for about 10 minutes, stirring to keep potatoes from sticking to the bottom of the pan and to mix them together with the onions.
 At this point, for those who prefer more a crispy to creamy consistency, cook the potatoes for 5 or so more minutes, keeping in mind not to allow them to burn.

 To serve: